YugSaini29/Diabetes_DiagnosisModel/README.md

 cd path/to/your/script
-After that, run the Streamlit app using: streamlit run decision_tree_web_interface.py
-This will start a local server.
+After that, run the Streamlit app using: streamlit run decision_tree_web_interface.py just paste this into your vscode terminal, it will open the steamlit app This will start a local server.
 After a few moments, you should see the following output in the terminal:

 You can now view your Streamlit app in your browser.